mitoc/website/_pages/rentals/intervale-manual.md

 #### Turning on the Gas

+1. Ensure that every gas appliance inside the cabin is turned off.
+2. Crack the top window in the cabin 1/2" to allow moisture to escape the cabin.
-1. Upon arrival at the tanks first ensure all tanks are closed by checking the valve on top of each tank
+3. Upon arrival at the tanks first ensure all tanks are closed by checking the valve on top of each tank
-2. Identify the tank marked as “IN USE”, open it by opening the valve on top of the tank
+4. Identify the tank marked as “IN USE”, open it by opening the valve on top of the tank
-3. Below the regulator is the master shut-off.
+5. Below the regulator is the master shut-off.
 If the red lever is perpendicular to the gas line it is OFF, turn it parallel to the gas line for ON.
-4. Above the regulator between the second and third tank is the bank selector.
+6. Above the regulator between the second and third tank is the bank selector.
 Turn it to face the direction (left or right) of the tank which you wish to use.
+7. We recommend lighting the largest stove burner inside the cabin to verify gas flow.
+The stove is much simpler to light than the heater.

+#### Stove

+Once the gas is turned on, lighting the burners is rather straightforward.
+Turn the knob of the appropriate burned to the setting marked “light”.
+The stove is equipped with a battery for the lighter.
+If the lighter isn’t working due to a dead battery touch a match to the burner.
+The oven is also gas, and is lit using the same battery lighter.
+If the battery is dead you can light the oven with a match by carefully lighting the oven pilot under the stove toward the back.
+Don’t try this if you haven’t been shown how.
+Please make sure that the stove top is clean and sparkly white before you leave.

 #### Lighting the Lamps

-After turning on the gas, check to see if it is working by lighting one of the lamps in the cabin.
 Each lamp has a switch on the side of it which is raised to turn the gas on.
 First, light a match (or use the lighter if there is one) and then turn on the gas.
 Now hold the flame BELOW the mantle without actually touching the match, lighter, or anything else, to the mantle.
 The lamp should light quickly.
 The mantles are extremely fragile (and expensive) so please do not touch them either with your hands, the match, the lighter, or anything else.
 In cold weather, it may take a few moments for the gas to flow through the line.

 #### Switching Fuel Bottles

-If after several tries, the lamp does not light, it is possible that the current gas bottle is empty and you will need to switch the regulator to a different bottle, which is quite easy.
+If after several tries, the stove does not light, it is possible that the current gas bottle is empty and you will need to switch the regulator to a different bottle, which is quite easy.
 Return to the bottles behind the cabin.
 1. Turn off the main shut-off by returning the red-lever to be perpendicular to the gas line.
 2. Close all tanks by closing the valves on the top of all tanks.
 3. Replace the now old “IN USE” tag with an “EMPTY”